 | DAAD Cotutelle / Sandwich Programme | 2–12 months funded research stay | Students enrolled in joint or split PhDs |

-2. Fully Funded PhD Positions at Germany’s Research Institutes
+2. Fully Funded PhD Scholarships in Germany

 Many Indian students are surprised to learn that most PhDs in Germany are salaried jobs, not scholarships.
 These positions come with employment contracts and monthly salaries.

-If you are applying to Germany, do not search only for “PhD scholarships.”
-Search for “PhD positions” or “Doctoral Researcher” roles this is where most funding lies.
+Note for Indian Students: If you are applying to Germany, do not search only for “PhD scholarships.”
+Search for “PhD positions” or “Doctoral Researcher” roles.
+This is where most funding lies.

 3. German Foundations Offering PhD Scholarships